1986 Virginia Slims of Washington

 The 1986 Virginia Slims of Washington, also known as the VS of Washington, was a women's tennis tournament played on indoor carpet courts at the GWU Charles Smith Center in Washington, D.C. in the United States that was part of the 1985 Virginia Slims World Championship Series.
 It was the 15th edition of the tournament and was played from January 6 through January 13, 1986.
-First-seeded Martina Navratilova won the singles title.
+First-seeded Martina Navratilova won her second consecutive singles title at the event and her seventh in total.